luomus/species-challenge/README.md

 ### Next

+* Add alternative names to autocomplete, e.g. kanttarelli, and order the list based on species commonness
-* White removes comma from name & locality?
+* What removes comma & point from name & locality?
 * Mobile usability
 * Make challenge cards use uniform height
 * Challenge sort order (int) for the front page - larger number shown on top